 - Required shielding tape

 Now you can build your own heavy metal icon.

 This is a great set for players looking for something that stands out a little from the usual kits.
 The body dimensions are true to the Gibson original, and it even comes with a set neck for absolute authenticity.
 It’s a fun kit to put together, and it rocks hard when it’s ready to play.

 The Leo Jaymz DIY Ex Kit was one of the more exciting designs from all the kits in the roundup, but once again, we were disappointed to find that there were no instructions included in the box.
-This was, however saved by the very detailed assembly instruction video on the Amazon product page.
+This was saved however by the very detailed assembly instruction video on the Amazon product page.

-Both the neck and body were made with mahogany, which did make it slightly heavier than a korina bodied Gibson or Epiphone, but not excessively so.
-The neck was nicely carved, and it fit the pocket perfectly.
+Both the neck and body were made with mahogany, which did make it slightly heavier than a korina-bodied Gibson or Epiphone, but not excessively so.
+The neck was nicely carved and it fit the pocket perfectly.
 It had a rosewood fingerboard, which looked great and felt just as good.

-This kit doesn’t come with a pickguard, which is a little disappointing, but because the body meets Gibson/Epiphone dimensions, getting an aftermarket example is inexpensive and easily found if this is something you wanted to add.
+This kit doesn’t come with a pickguard, which is a little disappointing.
+But because the body meets Gibson/Epiphone dimensions, getting an aftermarket example is inexpensive and easily found if this is something you wanted to add.

-Verdict: The Leo Jaymz DIY Ex Kit is a fantastic platform to get started with if you’re looking for a totally custom Explorer style guitar.
+Verdict: The Leo Jaymz DIY Ex Kit is a fantastic platform to get started with if you’re looking for a totally custom Explorer-style guitar.
 The neck and body were just about perfect, and despite the fact that the tuners weren’t the best, everything that came included with the kit was definitely serviceable.

 - Great neck